-6. COLLECTIONS CARE AND MANAGEMENT
+5. COLLECTIONS CARE AND MANAGEMENT

-This category supports projects that develop, store, and/or preserve objects for public access in museum and historic house collections.
-Many historical organizations also preserve and interpret state and local history through the collection of archival and library materials, such as manuscripts, government records, moving images, photographs, and sound recordings; Those projects fall under this category as well.
+This category supports projects that develop and manage objects for public access in museums, libraries, archives, and historic house collections.
+Many organizations preserve and interpret state and local history through the collection of objects, archival and library materials, such as manuscripts, government records, moving images, photographs, and sound recordings; those projects fall under this category as well.
 The guidelines below address both archives and museum collections projects.
-The goal of such projects is to focus the organizational mission on collections.
-Eligible organizations pursuing history projects that organize, develop, and conserve objects, archives, and related materials should look at this category.
+The goal of such projects is to gain control over and organize collections.
+Eligible organizations pursuing history projects that organize, develop, and manage objects, archives, and related materials should look at this category.